Radrdotfun/radr-http-434-private-payment-proof/docs/client-behavior-guide.md

 For ShadowPay aware clients:

-- 434 is the signal that a private payment proof is required.
+- 434 is the signal that a ShadowPay payment proof is required.
+- The response body tells the client which scheme and context to use.
-- The ShadowPay SDK should own invoice lookup, payment checks, and proof generation.
+- The ShadowPay SDK owns invoices, payments, proofs, and headers.
-- The client logic is:
+- Application code:
-  - detect 434
+  - detects 434
-  - decide whether to pay
+  - decides whether to pay
-  - call ShadowPay SDK
+  - calls the SDK
-  - retry with proof
+  - retries with proof
-  - interpret follow up status codes
+  - interprets follow up status codes

-This keeps private payment behavior consistent across languages and platforms while exposing a simple and standard interface at the HTTP level.
+This keeps private payment flows explicit and consistent while keeping ShadowPay specific logic inside SDKs rather than scattered through application code.